-On January 27, 2026, the City Council requested this Office to prepare the documents necessary for a ballot measure to apply the City's Transient Occupancy Tax (TOT) to online travel companies and platforms.
-This Office hereby transmits the draft ballot resolution and election ordinance necessary to place the measure on the ballot at the City's Primary Nominating Election to be held on June 2, 2026.
-We have approved the draft ballot resolution and election ordinance as to form and legality.
+On January 27, 2026, the City Council requested this Office to prepare two versions of the documents necessary for a ballot measure to increase the City's Transient Occupancy Tax (TOT) both of which also would apply the tax to online travel companies and platforms.
+This Office hereby transmits the draft ballot resolutions and election ordinances necessary to place either version of the measure on the ballot at the City's Primary Nominating Election to be held on June 2, 2026.
+The versions are presented as Option A (2% permanent increase) and Option B (1% permanent increase).
+We have approved the draft ballot resolutions and election ordinances as to form and legality.

-Summary of the Measure's Provisions
+Summary of the Measures' Provisions